Wassau/Control-Px_robot/README.md

 #### Toolbox
 ![Pincher](https://user-images.githubusercontent.com/43300509/168179621-2b1af9be-f4fa-4307-aa42-6fe717d1df3a.svg)

 This part of the lab was developed in Matlab; The model and forward kinematics were made with the Peter corke toolbox; the model showed below represents the analysis of the robot with the measurements obtained of the physical robot.
+The last rotative joint ris related at the gripper.

 The DHstd parameters obtained due to this model: